leo-stone/hack-petya/README.md

 The code reads a file "src.txt" which is the 512-bytes from sector 55, pulls the interesting words, xor's them with 0x37 to give us the target output of the salsa hashing function.

-It also reads "nounce.txt" which is the 8-byte nounce that was used in the attack.
+It also reads "nonce.txt" which is the 8-byte nonce that was used in the attack.

 Last but not least it fires up 24 threads to search the keyspace via bruteforce for a match.